 If you’re hosting a party this festive season, impress your guests with these cheeky little canapés.
 Plus, they only take 10 minutes to make – quickest party pud ever?
 With hot Christmas pudding, warm custard and freshly whipped cream, they’re a proper festive treat.
 Make sure you’ve got 30 little spoons to hand, or simply halve the recipe if you’re feeding less people.

-For more Christmas recipes and other ideas, visit Jamie’s cracking Christmas hub.
+For more Christmas recipes and festive ideas, visit Jamie’s Christmas hub.